This is why Multitasking is a Bad Idea

 Hence, when you multitask, your productivity suffers noticeably.

-It is a common belief that multitasking saves time, or at least we can pack a load of work into a period of time.
+It is a common belief that multitasking saves time, or we can pack a load of work into a period.
 However, experts say it is an illusion.

 “I was surprised by how easily people were distracted and how long it took them to get back to the task,” The New York Times quotes Eric Horvitz, a Microsoft research scientist and co-author of a study into the effects of multitasking.